Rack of Pork With Peppercorn Sauce

 I’m generally disappointed with pork loin because it’s been bred and trimmed to be so lean that it’s lost a lot of its flavor.
 I much prefer the rack of pork with its nice layer of fat on top that keeps it moist and succulent.

 You can remove the fat after roasting if you’re so inclined.
-I choose not to “French” the bones, which means scraping them to make them look pretty.
+I do not to do a “Frenched” bone.
+To “French” means to scrape off all the excess meat off of the rib bones.

-For years and years our Christmas dinner was completely, traditionally English.
-Prime rib, creamy horseradish prime rib sauce (the straight stuff too), Yorkshire pudding, creamed spinach, and mashed potatoes, finished off with an English Trifle
+For years and years our holiday meal was completely, traditionally English.
+Prime rib Roast, Creamy Horseradish Sauce (the straight stuff too), Yorkshire pudding, Creamed Spinach, and mashed potatoes, finished off with an English Trifle

 One year we added several extra guests to the list and my Mom, who has never subscribed to the “family hold back” adage, decided to bring in two main courses for Christmas dinner.